 In underdeveloped nations like India, it is one of the primary causes of newborn mortality.7The isolation of microorganisms from a patient's blood culture is critical for diagnosis and prognosis.8

 Septicemia is caused by both gram positive and gram negative organisms, and the predominance of one type over the other changes from place to place and even over time in the same place.
 The gold standard method for diagnosing septicemia is the isolation of the pathogen from blood culture.
-Resistant strains have emerged as a result of the uncontrolled use of numerous strong and broad antibiotics.9
+Resistant strains have emerged as a result of the uncontrolled use of numerous strong and broad spectrum antibiotics.9

 Early empirical therapy with wide spectrum antibiotics in patients presenting with clinical symptoms suggestive of septicemia or bacteremia is usual practice.
 Such empirical therapy may be justifiable given the severity of septicemia, but targeted therapy based on the antibiogram of the isolate will undoubtedly improve the therapeutic outcome.10